velniukas/accelerant/README.md

-trendinvesting
+Accelerant
 ==============

-poc for alex @ trendinvesting
+poc for lean startups for the enterprise